Reuse your features: unifying retrieval and feature-metric alignment: Experiments

 \subsection{Large-scale localization}

 \textbf{Aachen Day-Night} objective is to evaluate visual localization under challenging conditions.
-It is composed of 4,328 references images depicting the city of Aachen, taken during daytime with hand-held devices.
+It is composed of 4,328 reference images depicting the city of Aachen, taken during daytime with hand-held devices.
 A 3D model is reconstructed with these images, and 922 queries (824 daytime, 98 nighttime) along with its 6DoF are provided.
-The benchmark protocol from \cite{sattler2018benchmarking} report the percentage of queries localized for different thresholds for the camera position and orientation error.
-Localization recall is provided for three threshold levels: (25cm, 2º), (50cm, 5º) and (5m, 10º), which can be seen in Table\,\ref{table:aachen}.
+The benchmark protocol from \cite{sattler2018benchmarking} reports the percentage of queries localized for different thresholds for the camera position and orientation error.
+Localization recall is provided for three threshold levels: (25\,cm, 2º), (50\,cm, 5º) and (5\,m, 10º), which can be seen in Table\,\ref{table:aachen}.
+For obtaining the retrieval candidates with DRAN, we use multiscale and learned whitening, for scales $1, \frac{1}{\sqrt{2}}$ and $\frac{1}{2}$, as proposed by \cite{radenovic2018fine}.

 Among the unified approaches, DRAN performs the best by a great margin in the night-queries, while performing comparably as UR2KiD in the day ones.
-Feature matching pipelines as hloc, that uses NetVLAD, SuperPoint and SuperGlue, are more robust and precise than ours, with the drawback that they use several networks to perform localization, while we only need one.
-DRAN obtains the camera pose estimation using the top-3 candidates in the initial retrieval list.
+Feature matching pipelines as hloc, that uses NetVLAD, SuperPoint and SuperGlue, perform better than ours, with the drawback that they use several networks to perform localization, while we only need one.
+DRAN obtains the camera pose estimation using $\textit{N} = 5$ retrieval candidates. hloc, for example, reports results using 50 candidates.

 Aachen Day-Night reference poses are really sparse, providing a extremely coarse initialization that makes difficult to pure feature-metric methods to converge.
-Here is where the sparse-to-dense method shines, finding matches in difficult situations (Figure \ref{fig:matching}) and providing an initial pose much more precise to the feature-metric optimization.
+Here is where the sparse-to-dense method shines, finding matches in difficult situations (Figure \ref{fig:matching}) and providing a much more precise initial pose to the feature-metric optimization.
 In contrast to PixLoc, which only performs the optimization with a given retrieval, we are able to perform our own retrieval and estimate more accurate and robust camera poses.

+\textbf{RobotCar Seasons and Extended CMU Seasons} show two driving scenarios.
+RobotCar is comprised of several sequences under different weather conditions that are classified under day and night groups.
+CMU is comprised by three kind of scenarios: urban, suburban and park, which are depicted under seasonal changes.
+We use multiscale and PCA whitening to obtain the retrieval candidates.

+For RobotCar, our method outperforms all the other Unified approaches in the Day condition and obtains similar results as hloc, the best Feature Matching method.
+In the Night condition, we perform similarly as S2DHM in the finest threshold, but they outperform us in the others.
+The high night-time performance of S2DHM could be explained because it is the only method that has been trained in a subset of RobotCar Seasons, including night images.